Stochastica/Insula/README.md

 ### Types

-1. `SceneTest`: The best type to test out your gradients!
+1. `Test`: The best type to test out your gradients!
 Nothing needs to be specified.
 2. `Mandelbrot`: Renders the Mandelbrot set.
 A Mandelbrot object must be supplied, which has the following format